ABOUT LEADERSHIP EDUCATION AND RESEARCH PROMOTION OF DIVERSITY EVENTS PUBLICATIONS CONTACT US

 Research Field History of Education Culture and Children’s Culture

-My study interest is in children’s radio programs from the start of Japanese broadcasting in 1925 to the end of the war in 1945.
-The research has focused on radio storytelling, analyzing elements of national indoctrination and expressions of war effort.
-I currently examine the position of children's programs on radio through the relationship between publicity and propaganda activities for the promotion of children's programs and war effort.
-As children's inner worlds are shaped by the words they hear, I am deeply interested in what adults tell children.
+My study interest is in children's radio programs from the start of Japanese broadcasting in 1925 to the end of the war in 1945.
+The research has focused on radio storytelling, analyzing elements of national indoctrination and expressions of the war effort.
+I am currently investigating the state of children's programs in the early radio days to examine the evolution of the relationship between publicity to promote children's programs and propaganda for the war effort.
+I am deeply interested in what adults tell children.

 FUJISAWA Ayano